immutables/immutables.github.io/style.md

 }
 ```

-Qualifying annotation is still considered default style.
-More over we could see that Immutables really inspired some other libraries to use this approach to organize annotation APIs.
+Qualifying annotations is still considered the default style.
+More over we can see that
+_Immutables_ really inspired some other libraries to use this approach to organize annotation APIs.

 <a name="nesting"></a>
 ### Enclosing type

-When model messages and documents, we usually want to have a lot of small value classes in one file.
-In Java this naturally accomplished by nesting those classes under umbrella top level class.
-Of course, it is possible to generate immutable subclasses for nested static inner classes or interfaces.
+When modelling messages and documents, we usually want to have a lot of small value classes in one
+file.
+In Java this naturally accomplished by nesting those classes under an umbrella top-level
+class.
+Of course, it is possible to generate immutable subclasses for nested static inner
+classes or interfaces.

-Use `@Value.Enclosing` annotation on top level class to provide namespacing for implementation classes, generated out of nested abstract value types.
-This could be used as a matter of preference or to avoid name clashes of immutable implementation classes which otherwise would be generated as top level classes in the same package.
+Use a `@Value.Enclosing` annotation on a top-level class to provide namespacing for implementation
+classes generated out of nested abstract value types.
+This can be used as a matter of
+preference or to avoid name clashes of immutable implementation classes which would otherwise
+be generated as top-level classes in the same package.

-By default, namespaced implementation classes have simple names without prefixes, could be star-imported for clutter-free usage.
+By default, namespaced implementation classes have simple names without prefixes, an can be
+star-imported for clutter-free usage.

 ```java
 @Value.Enclosing